Ami-sh/Turtlesim-Spiral-trajectory/README.md

 # Turtlesim-Spiral-trajectory

-Moving the turtle bot in a spiral trajectory
+Moving the turtle bot in a spiral trajectory. \n
-How it works:-
+How it works:- \n
 Increasing the tangential velocity constantly gives us a spiral trajectory.